Richard N. Gladstein

 Richard N. Gladstein is a two-time Academy Award nominated film producer.
 His production company is FilmColony.
-He served as the Dean of the American Film Institute Conservatory and as of July 2025 took over as the Executive Director of Hamptons International Film Festival.
+He served as the Dean of the American Film Institute Conservatory and Executive Director of the Feirstein Graduate School of Cinema at Brooklyn College.

 Biography

 Gladstein received his bachelor's degree in film from Boston University's College of Communication.
 From 1993 through 1995, he served as executive vice president of production for Miramax Films after which he founded his own production company, FilmColony.
 His films include The Hateful Eight, Finding Neverland, The Bourne Identity, Pulp Fiction, She's All That, Reservoir Dogs, Hurlyburly, and The Cider House Rules among others.
 He received Academy Award nominations for both Finding Neverland (2004) and The Cider House Rules (2000).

 Personal life

 He founded The Bloom's Syndrome Foundation which is dedicated toward medical research on Bloom's Syndrome, an Ashkenazi Jewish genetic disease with which his son was diagnosed in 2004.